Ultimate Newborn Baby Product Shopping List For Indian Parents

 Baby wipes are mom’s best friend.
 Soon, you will know that wipes have a lot of uses other than wiping your baby’s bums.
 A great option is Mother Sparsh Baby Water Wipes because it contains 98% water and 2% aloe vera, whereas most other baby wipes are literally loaded with chemicals.

-Like it or not, you will have to take your newborn out umpteen times for doctor visits, shopping etc. It would be a good idea to buy 3-4 onesies in gender-neutral colors (mix full sleeves and half sleeves depending on the climate where you live).
+Like it or not, you will have to take your newborn out umpteen times for doctor visits, shopping etc. It would be a good idea to buy 3-4 onesies in gender-neutral colours (mix full sleeves and half sleeves depending on the climate where you live).
 Don’t buy too many because in just about 3 months’ time your baby will almost double his weight and outgrow all the newborn clothes.

 You do have the option of buying organic clothes for your little one.
 But the regular ones are also perfectly fine.